-Assam: Cleanliness drive at AXX Pathsala bans gutka, pan-masala, and plastic
+Assam Xahitya Xabha session showcases eco-friendly waste management

 Also Read: Complete ban on gutka, pan masala in Assam for 1 year

 The operation was led by environmental activist and former brand ambassador for the Forest and Environment Department, Ananda Khataniyar, along with Dhanjit Sarma, Rupam Baruah, Raju Das, and Himangshu Sarma.
-The team utilized 950 dustbins, 500 bamboo broomsticks, and six tractors to manage the waste.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!